Harold Naughton Jr.

 Harold "Hank" P. Naughton Jr. is an American politician.
-He is a state legislator who has served in the Massachusetts House of Representatives since 1995.
-He was born in Worcester, MA on July 4, 1960 and grew up in Clinton, MA, where he still resides with his wife, Ellen, and four children.
+He is a state legislator who served in the Massachusetts House of Representatives from 1995 to 2021.
 He is a member of the Democratic Party.

-Naughton is a Lt.
-Col. in the Army Reserves.
+Naughton is a lieutenant colonel in the Army Reserves.
 He has served as an Army JAG in both Iraq and Afghanistan where he saw combat.
 He has been awarded the Combat Action Badge, among other military awards.